-For the book you choose to read, record 6 significant quotes that support or illustrate a life lesson which can be learned from the book.
-These quotes should be quotes that come from throughout the book, as the goal is to have a group of quotes that represent the book's lessons/message about life.
+For the book you choose to read, choose one character and record 6 significant quotes about him or her.
+These quotes should be quotes that showcase the character's character traits and come from throughout the book, as the goal is to have a group of quotes that represent what the character is like as a whole, over time.
 Record the quotes and your analysis of them using the format explained on the back of this page.
 Be sure to follow the analysis format in step 4 very carefully to receive full credit.